 Back in January, the Real Estate Brokerage I work for had a friendly competition amongst the agents.
-First place won two airline tickets to anywhere in the United States, second place won a drone and I believe third place won $250 in cash.
+First place won two airline tickets to anywhere in the United States, second place won a drone, and I believe third place won $250 in cash.
 Airline tickets to anywhere in the U.S.?
 As much as I love to travel, I decided right then and there that I was working my butt off to get those airline tickets.
-Fast forward three months, I came out the winner and I couldn’t be more ecstatic.
+Fast forward three months, I came out the winner, and I couldn’t be more ecstatic.
 I had one dilemma, who would I take and where will I go?
-I decided to take my mom and after much deliberation, we decided to visit Denver in September.
-Neither one of us had ever been to Colorado and we thought it would be fun to explore the City together.
-We were lucky enough to land in Denver around the same time, picked up our bags and headed into the City.
-Riding through the downtown streets I sensed a pulse and energy this place had and I liked it!
-Our hotel was in the heart of the City and the excitement oozed out of us.
+After much deliberation, I decided to take my mom, and we decided to visit Denver in September.
+Neither one of us had ever been to Colorado, and we thought it would be fun to explore the City together.
+We were lucky enough to land in Denver around the same time, picked up our bags, and headed into the City.
+Riding through the downtown streets, I sensed a pulse and energy this place had, and I liked it!
+Our hotel was in the heart of the City, and the excitement oozed out of us.

-I made reservations for that evening at Nocturne, a Jazz Club in the RiNO District.
-The night before I read The Organization was going to cover Prince songs and was intrigued to hear their rendition.
-The RiNO District is very trendy and known for the colorful murals that seem to pop up overnight on the revamped buildings.
-We left for the show early so we could take a look at some of the artwork I read about.
-The RiNO District is a great place to spend a few hours without spending a lot of money, especially if you appreciate street art.
+I made reservations for that evening at Nocturne, a Jazz Club in the RINO District.
+The night before I read The Organization was going to cover Prince songs, and was intrigued to hear their rendition.
+The RINO District is very trendy and known for the colorful murals that seem to pop up overnight on the revamped buildings.
+We left for the show early to take a look at some of the artwork I read about.
+The RINO District is a great place to spend a few hours without spending a lot of money, especially if you appreciate street art.

 Hmmm… what to do next?
 On Sunday we decided to go to Boulder!
 We headed to Union Station and bought two bus tickets to Boulder and back for $18.00.
 There was a brisk chill to the air as we stepped off the bus and made our way to Pearl Street.
-We sought shelter from the cold in local shops that glittered the street.
+We sought shelter from the cold in local shops that littered the street.
 The sun finally decided to come out, so we made our way to the end of Pearl street and went for one last hike.
-This hike was a lot more difficult and I was really feeling the elevation.
+This hike was a lot harder, and I was really feeling the elevation.
 We decided to stop, meditate with Deepak Chopra and take some pictures before descending.
-As the trip was winding to an end, I realized I wanted to purchase something for myself to remind me of the remarkable time I had in Colorado with my mom.
+As the trip was winding to an end, I realized I wanted to purchase something for myself to remind me of the fantastic time I had in Colorado with my mom.
 In one of the shops, I found an amethyst ring that I fell in love with.
-We both ended up going home with a ring to remind us of our trip to Co.
+We both ended up going home with a ring to remind us of our trip to Colorado.